 Donalee Peden Wesley received her BFA and MFA from Syracuse University on a full Jacob Javitts Fellowship.
 She has taught for over 15 years at numerous universities and colleges, among them SUNY Oswego, University of Wisconson Madison, Cazenovia College and Hamilton College.
 She teaches currently at Syracuse University and Onondaga Community College.
 Her work is included in many public colections including: The Everson Museum; Munson William Proctor; SUNY at Brockport Liveral Arts Building and the Drawing Institute, to name a few, as well as extensive private collections.

-Warner Varno is a Master Teaching Artist based in Denver, Colorado.
-Since 2001, she has taught drawing, painting and mixed media classes to all ages of students from ECE-adults.
+Since 2001, Warner Varno has taught drawing, painting and mixed media classes to all ages of students from ECE-adults.
 She developed her own program, Time for Art, in 2006 and since then has been offering both fine art after school enrichment programs and summer art camps at the Denver Botanic Gardens and the Denver Art Museum.
 She has maintained her own studio in South Central Denver since 2002 and teaches Portfolio Preparation for students applying to art school.
-A native of Central New York, she will be in the area this summer.
-The Schweinfurth is excited to have her teach three weeks of the Schweinfurth's Summer Art Camp 2016.
+A native of Central New York, Warner has now relocated back to the area.